 Thank you for your participation in Research Week 2018.
 All participants will get an email with their specific score and feedback in a week or two.
 We will be announcing winners immediately following the conclusion of Research Week 2018.
 The award winners for each category will be invited to attend the following award ceremony with the Provost, your Dean, and Faculty Sponsor.
 Date: Thursday, April 19 Time: 3:15pm – 4:15pm Location: Provost’s Conference Rm (Green Hall 2656)Submission Information

 Submissions will be accepted from both residential and online students (Graduate or Undergraduate) with the approval of faculty sponsor (required).
-The approval process for your self-selected faculty sponsor is imbedded in the submission portal below.
-Students must submit a proposal using this proposal template through the Research Week submission portal for the following venues.
-Researchers may compete in physical poster and/or oral presentations as detailed here:
+The approval process for your self-selected faculty sponsor is imbedded in the submission portal which will be available here when the call for submissions opens.
+Students must submit a proposal using this proposal template through the Research Week submission portal for the following presentation types.
+Researchers may compete in physical poster, oral, and/or performing arts presentations as detailed here:

 - A Physical Poster Presentation (Residential or Online Students)

 Print poster presentations must conform to these templates and guidelines for graduate students and undergraduates.
 Please follow the templates provided.
 Please choose landscape orientation or portrait orientation. templates.
 Students must be physically present to compete.
 Please be prepared to select one of the following five research subtypes when submitting your proposals: Basic, Applied, Textual or Investigative, or Creative and Artistic (descriptions below).

 - An Oral Presentation or Creative Work Presentation (Residential Students)